 Sampling and Sample size

-The sampling of mounds was carried out between the months of October, 2025 to April, 2026, in the selected study areas. .
+The sampling of mounds was carried out between the months of October, 2025 to April, 2026, in the selected study areas.
 The selection of plots was based on accessibility from the road and widespread of mounds across each landscape in the study locations.
 The selected areas were; Dabai, Rikoto, Rafin Zuru, Manga and Senchi.
 In each location of the study four (4) sample plots measuring 100 × 20 m² were selected, two (2) Upland and two (2) Fadama

 Sampling Design